RealSign62/RealSign-Dataset/README.md

 # RealSign-Dataset: An Open-Source Indian Sign Language Database
 This repository contains a collection of images of Fingerspelled Indian Sign Language (ISL) alphabets.
+Four signers have contributed towards the making of this dataset with different lighting, skin tones, colors, and variations of the ISL gestures to ensure diversity.

 ## Table of Contents